levoxtrip/PKB/docs/topics/be.md

 #### Forgiveness
 Forgive yourself when you don't achieve what you wanted to reach.
+## Shadow
+Dance and play with your inner shadow.

+I love your inner shadow and tell it - I hear you
+## Trauma
+The only way out is through.
+You can't go around your trauma.
+You have to go through it.
+Live through it.
+You have to tap into that memories as hard as it is.

 ## Values
 We value things more that are hard to get.